-You must also have at least £50,000 to invest in UK business.
-You must supply documentary evidence of the funds as specified in the Immigration Rules and in the 'Documents we require' section below

-- 60. You can include money made available by other people (known as 'a third party or parties') but you must also provide a declaration that the money is available to you or the business that you are running, from each contributor of funds, together with confirmation that the declarations are valid.
-If you are relying on money held by your husband, wife or partner, they will be regarded as a third party. - 61.
-This money can be made up from money already invested in business together with access to any balance of money needed to total £50,000. - 62.
-If you have formed an entrepreneurial team with another applicant, the documents must confirm that the funds are available to both team members.
-Your entrepreneurial team member must also qualify to use the same amount of investment if the total amount available to your entrepreneurial team is £50,000 or more.
-If the other team member does not also qualify for this level of investment, the total amount available to the team must be at £200,000 or more.
+- v) You must also have at least £50,000 to invest in UK business. - 59.
+Please note: If you cannot demonstrate that you have been continuously engaged in business activity since before 11 July 2014, you may only apply using £50,000 funds from a listed seed funding competition or UK government departments (not from a Venture Capital firm). - 60.
+You must supply documentary evidence of the funds as specified in the Immigration Rules and in the 'Documents we require' section below. - You can include money made available by other people or organisations (known as 'a third party or parties') but you must also provide a declaration that the money is available to you or the business that you are running, from each contributor of funds, together with confirmation that the declarations are valid.
+If you are relying on money held by your husband, wife or partner (and not in a joint account with you), they will be regarded as a third party. - 61.
+This money can be made up from money already invested in business (providing the investment was made not more than 12 months before the date of application and you provide evidence of this investment as specified in the Immigration Rules and the 'Documents we require' section below) together with access to any balance of money needed to total £50,000 - 62.
+If you have formed an entrepreneurial team with another applicant, the documents must confirm the funds are available to both team members or your business.
+Both team members must qualify in their own right.
+For example: - If the total amount available to the entrepreneurial team is £50,000 of their own funds, and one applicant is a Tier 1 (Post-Study Work) migrant but the other is not, then only the Tier 1 (Post-Study Work) applicant can be approved. - If the total amount available to the team is £200,000 of their own funds, but they have not been continuously engaged in business since before 11 July 2014, and one applicant is switching from Tier 1 (Post-Study Work) and the other is switching from Tier 2, then only the Tier 2 migrant can be approved.